openshift/openshift-origin-design/web-console/knikubevirt/Affinity/affinity.md

 ![Affinity list](img/D2-0-0.jpg)
 All affinity rules within the system can be viewed and managed from this page.
 It is located in the main navigation, under 'Workloads'

-## creating an Affinity rule from Affinity Rules page
+## Creating an Affinity rule from Affinity Rules page

 Clicking on the "Add Affinity rule" button at the top of the affinity list will open up the "Add Affinty rule" modal.